aws-samples/amazon-aurora-mysql-with-mariadb-jdbc-driver/README.md

 	aws rds failover-db-cluster --db-cluster-identifier auroradbcluster-us-west-2 --target-db-instance-identifier auroradbnode-2-us-west-2b

-On running the command it return the following output:
+Note that the above command should return a json format key-value output with details of your cluster and the failover change.
+I'm only showing the beginning of the output below.

 	{
 	    "DBCluster": {